What’s the #CloudGuruChallenge? Get some more info over here.

 - You should also create a database and database user account.
 You will need these when configuring the application.

-- Bonus points if you deploy the RDS instance using a CloudFormation or Terraform template.
+- Bonus points if you deploy the Amazon RDS instance using a CloudFormation or Terraform template.

 - Deploy an EC2 instance.
 Again, the free tier should be sufficient,